rajeevpanwar/Vix-Volatility-Predictor/README.md

     4. ARIMA with Exogenous variable (S&P500 Daily traded stock volumes for the corresponding period) - 7.25

-    5. Best performing LSTM - 2.29
+    5. Best performing LSTM (Relu Activation)- 2.29

 Choice of Preferred Predictor Explained - the best performing model is the 2nd LSTM model built.
 The RMSE implies <10% error in predicted value of VIX Index corresponding to an actual VIX Index Value of 27

 ### Key Findings about the VIX ###